What are performance phrases, and when can you use them?

 Identifies strengths and weaknesses

-Performance reviews are a great tool for you to recognise your employee’s talents and support their growth.
+Performance reviews help clarify both an employee’s strengths and areas for improvement.
 Using performance phrases can make your directions more specific, sharing with them exactly what they need to work on and the resources available to them to make these changes.

-The performance phrases you use can either motivate your employees to improve or discourage their progress.
-So, the benefit of building your vocabulary is that it prevents misunderstandings, allowing your feedback to sound less personal and more professional.
+The performance phrases you use can either motivate your team members to improve or discourage their progress.
+So, the benefit of building your vocabulary is that it prevents misunderstandings, making your feedback sound less personal and more professional.
+This approach also supports employees’ professional growth by providing constructive feedback that encourages development and adaptability.

 Allows you to establish individual goals